pizza442/BeatTheLag/Verification.md

 # Plan verification

+## LoginHandler
+- Testing requirement: When open up our page, user will see the big button with text "sign in with Google" in between 1-5 second
+- Test: After we have deployed our page onto GitHub, we will put our page link onto

 ## InputHandler
 Make sure if user didn't put down the input, our system shows up the error
 - Testing requirement: If any input is blank, when users click the “Get my schedule” button, the system will display an error message in the middle with red text “Error: Your form is incomplete or you have the invalid input, please check your form again” after 1 second.